YOU SHOULDN'T HAVE TO WORRY ABOUT YOUR COMMUTE.

 - Inconsistent train track or rail inspections

 On Sept.
 25, 2021, an Amtrak passenger train traveling from Chicago to Seattle derailed in Joplin, Montana, tragically killing three passengers and injuring dozens more.
 The National Transportation Safety Board continues to investigate the factors that contributed to the crash.
-If you’re a train accident victim interested in learning more about your legal rights, we’re here to help.
+If you’re a train accident victim interested in learning more about your legal rights, our railroad injuries attorneys are here to help.

 Start with a free, confidential case review.

-If you or someone you love has suffered in a train derailment accident, SGB is here to help.
+If you or someone you love has suffered in a train derailment accident, SGB’s train accident attorneys are here to help.
 Let us help you.
 There is no charge for us to review your potential claim.
 If we take your case, we do so on a contingency basis, meaning that you don’t pay our fees unless we successfully resolve the claim in your favor.
 Contact us for a free, confidential case review or call us at 1-800-809-2234.